Send and receive messages¶

 Body¶

 First we will start by describing the body construction, since the body of the message needs to be created first.
-We can see an example above i.e. creating the logon message.
+We can see an example above (creating the Logon message).

-We start by initializing a StringBuilder class and we append the tags one by one based on the function inputs.
+We start by initialising a StringBuilder class and we append the tags one-by-one based on the function inputs.
 Based on the message type, the body must be composed of different sets of tags, some of them being mandatory and others being optional.

 Header¶